-The required report for the AGS site was received in July 2019, slightly later than required.
+The required report for the AGS site was received in July 2020, slightly later than required.
 A summation by the Company is provided below in relation to the points defined by condition 19 of consent 7746-1.
-The report is attached as Appendix III.

 Energy efficiency measures: